Code-Institute-Submissions/ecommerce-pp5-2/README.md

 -![W3C CSS Result](./media/readme_images/css_error.png)
    -  Two error which one which I corrected, the second issue was not resolved before deployment.

-I manually tested the site, dicovering and resolving a number of bugs.
-I used prints statements and console log as my main tools for fixing the the issues.
-I with statments I would be able see each step and indentify the issues.

 ## Deployment